bitsoal/VASP_HTC_framework/Manual.md

 ----------------------

 - **cal\_folder** (str), optional for the first firework
 *The absolute path* of the calculation folder.
-Under this folder, a sub-folder will be created for a to-be-calculated structure.
+Under this folder, a sub-folder will be created for every to-be-calculated structure.
 A series of sub-sub-folder will subsequently created for a sequence of VASP calculations.
 Default: `cal_folder= where the htc_main.py is called + \cal_folder`

 -------------------